peteroupc/peteroupc.github.io/randomfunc.md

 In most cases, RNGs can be used to generate a "seed" to start the low-discrepancy sequence at.

-In Monte Carlo integration and other estimations (described earlier), low-discrepancy sequences are often used to achieve more efficient "random" sampling.
+In Monte Carlo sampling, low-discrepancy sequences are often used to achieve more efficient "random" sampling.

 <a id=Weighted_Choice_Involving_Real_Numbers></a>
 ### Weighted Choice Involving Real Numbers